Gonzaga vs. St. Mary’s College Basketball Game Preview: West Coast Conference Semifinals

 put it this way.
 Gonzaga has not scored fewer than 70 runs throughout the year and the 73 was one of only two games in the first meeting – the 76-58 win over the Pacific second – when the team was under 80.

-In the first meeting, Gonzaga was up 32-25 at halftime and coasted.
+In the first meeting, Gonzaga was 32-25 at halftime and on the coast.
 However…

 What is going to happen